ezelinskiy/Quizzler-App/README.md

 * UI elements such as UILabel, UIImageView, UIProgressView, UIStackView

 > [!TIP]
+> Helpful advice for doing things better or more easily.

 ## Example what the application do

 ![Quizzler app example of work.](Documentation/quizzler_screenrecord.gif)